SEA - REK

 • Which airlines offer Wi-Fi service onboard planes from Seattle to Reykjavik?

-All the following airlines offer inflight Wi-Fi service on the Seattle to Reykjavik flight route: Air France, Delta, Virgin Atlantic, Lufthansa, United Airlines, KLM, Alaska Airlines, and American Airlines.
+All the following airlines offer inflight Wi-Fi service on the Seattle to Reykjavik flight route: Air France, Delta, Virgin Atlantic, Lufthansa, United Airlines, KLM, and Alaska Airlines.

 • Which aircraft models fly most regularly from Seattle to Reykjavik?